 Aviation maintenance has one primary focus: to return aircraft into service as efficiently as possible while ensuring top-notch safety.
 One of the most common tasks is to inspect the aircraft for dent damage after hailstorms, bird strikes, and/or ground-support equipment collisions.
 To do it faster and ensure that dents are within allowable tolerance limits, specialists use 3D optical metrology equipment coupled with Augmented Reality.
 It is materially more accurate than standard tools, such as dial gauges or dial-test indicators.

 This 3D equipment uses the principle of triangulation and records hundreds of surface images.
 Then the recorded image sequence generates a 3D topology map of the surface with its precise conditions.
 Using this map, specialists can easily and quickly identify any surface issues.

 Using AI and Computer Vision security tools like body scanners, behavioral analysis, or facial recognition can make people concerned about their privacy.
 That said, it dramatically increases everyone’s safety and as a bonus makes for a much more relaxing experience.

 With the power of technology, in the near future, airports will only keep improving our security and provide a better customer experience for travelers.

 Want to learn more about Computer Vision capabilities?
-Check out the system for evaluating an athlete’s performance and helping them improve their training routines.
+Check out our Sports Analytics Software that allows evaluating athletes’ performance and helping them improve their training routines.

 We are always eager to share our best practices and wide open to learn something new, so if you have any questions or ideas — feel free to write to us.
 Let’s develop the world together!